hashicorp/terraform-provider-azurerm/website/docs/r/linux_web_app_slot.html.markdown

 An `identity` block supports the following:

 * `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Linux Web App Slot.
-Possible values are `SystemAssigned`, `UserAssigned`, `SystemAssigned, UserAssigned` (to enable both).
+Possible values are `SystemAssigned`, `UserAssigned` and `SystemAssigned, UserAssigned` (to enable both).

 * `identity_ids` - (Optional) A list of User Assigned Managed Identity IDs to be assigned to this Linux Web App Slot.